tone-row/flowchart-fun/README.md

 - A NPM package that generates the svg from a text file.
 Useful for documentation.
 - Converting https://flowchart.fun to a PWA so it is installable
+- Add tests so things don't break as we go

 ## How to run locally